th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/setup-hardware.md

 ## Setup Raspberry Pi

-The easiest way to setup a Raspberry Pi is to use the [**Raspberry Pi Imager**](https://www.raspberrypi.org/software/){:target="_blank"}.
+The easiest way to set up a Raspberry Pi is to use the [**Raspberry Pi Imager**](https://www.raspberrypi.org/software/){:target="_blank"}.

 Steps: